Marek Hłasko: Life

 In 1963, he spent a month in prison because, being drunk, he got into quarrels with the police.
 In 1964 he twice attempted suicide.
 Between 1963 and 1965, he spent a total of 242 days in psychiatric clinics.
 In 1965, he divorced his wife, and in 1966, with Roman Polanski's help, he went to Los Angeles.
 He was supposed to write screenplays, but it did not work out.
-He had an affair with Betty Utley, the wife of Rebel Without a Cause director Nicholas Ray, ending his career as a screenwriter.
+He had an affair with Betty Utey, the wife of Rebel Without a Cause director Nicholas Ray, ending his career as a screenwriter.
 He got a pilot's licence instead.

 In December 1968, during one of his parties, he playfully pushed Krzysztof Komeda off an escarpment.
 As a result of this accident, Komeda got a brain hematoma and died four months later.
 Hłasko was to say: "If Krzysztof dies, I'll go along" (Jeśli Krzysio umrze, to i ja pójdę).
 In 1969, he came back to Germany.

 He died in Wiesbaden at the age of 35.
 The circumstances of his death remain unknown.
 One hypothesis is that he mixed alcohol with sedative drugs.
 However, those who knew him maintain that suicide was out of the question in his case.

 In 1975, his ashes were taken to Poland, and buried at the Powązki Cemetery in Warsaw.
 Jan Himilsbach, a writer, actor and stonecutter who worked at the cemetery, was one of the initiators for taking Hłasko's remains back to Poland.
 Himilsbach carved the inscriptions on Hłasko's grave.
 The notice was suggested by Hłasko's mother and it says: "His life was short, and everybody turned their backs on him".